wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/_index.md

 meta_title: "Payment methods - Klarna - MultiSafepay Docs"
 linktomarketing: "https://www.multisafepay.com/solutions/payment-methods/klarna"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 intro_description: "Klarna is an online post-payment method that lets customers pay for orders after receiving them.
 Customers are only charged for the items they keep from the order.
-Klarna guarantees payout of the transaction."
+Klarna guarantees settlement."
 layout: 'single'
 logo: '/logo/Payment_methods/Klarna.svg'
 faq: '.'